microsoft/knowledge-extraction-recipes-forms/Analysis/README.md

 Alternatively have a look at the code accelerator [Form Layout Clustering](Form_Layout_Clustering/README.md) for a clustering approach based on text features.

+Or the code accelerator [Compact Layout Clustering](Compact_Layout_Clustering/README.md) for a clustering approach based on text and text position features for cases where the the positions of the words on the page matter meaningfully, e.g. on membership card designs.
+This utilizes the same encoding concept as the [Routing Forms](Routing_Forms/README.md) example.

 For a method to route unknown forms to the correct model at inference time, take a look at the code accelerator [Routing Forms](Routing_Forms/README.md).

 ### The data